jameshartig/portluck/README.md

 ## Options ##

 ### rawFallback ###
-Boolean for whether we should fallback to a raw socket connetion if http/tls/websocket isn't detected or on timeout.
+Boolean for whether we should fallback to a raw socket connetion if http/tls/websocket isn't detected.

 ### timeout ###
 See [net.Server.timeout](https://nodejs.org/api/http.html#http_server_timeout).
 Defaults to 2 minutes.
-Note: We wait 3 seconds to fallback to raw socket if no data is sent immediately after opening a connection.
-Your `timeout` applies AFTER that if no data is sent immediately.
+Note: We wait 2 seconds to try and wait for bytes to determine what type of connection it is.
+Your `timeout applies AFTER that if no data is sent immediately.

 ### allowOrigin ###
 Origin to respond with `Allow-Access-Control-Origin` for.
 Value can be a string or RegExp.
 String values can contain